vitar/clrf/src/en/practice/p04-diagnostic-light.md

 ## Step 3.
 Joint discussion

-After filling in individually, discuss together:
+After filling it out individually, discuss together:

-- Where the chosen conditions and needs coincide.
+- Where the selected conditions and needs overlap.
 - Where they differ.
-- What each does well and where support is needed.
+- What each person does well and where support is needed.
-- Read the short answers to each other.
+- Read your short answers to each other.